itshabeeb/Speed-Sign-Board-Detection-Speed-Control/README.md

 ## Model Training

-- *Base Model*: YOLOv11n pre-trained on the COCO dataset
-- *Fine-Tuning*: In Google Colab with Utralytics YOLO11n implementation

-The YOLOv11n model was fine-tuned for 100 epochs with an image size of 640 and a patience of 100.
-After optimization using PyTorch, the final model size is just 5.2 MB, making it ideal for Raspberry Pi 5 deployment.
+The base model used in this project is YOLOv11n, pre-trained on the COCO dataset.
+Fine-tuning was carried out in Google Colab using the Ultralytics YOLOv11n implementation.
+The model was trained for 100 epochs with an image size of 640 and a patience value of 100 to ensure optimal performance.
+After training and optimization using PyTorch, the final model size was reduced to just 5.2 MB, making it lightweight and well-suited for deployment on resource-constrained devices like the Raspberry Pi 5.

 **Performance Metrics:**
 - *Precision*: 96.9%